Overnight snow brings disruption for motorists

 A Met Office weather warning is in force until midday on Friday.

-Motorists are facing challenging driving conditions with snow falling across many parts of the country.
+Motorists are facing challenging driving conditions with snow falling across many parts of Scotland.

 The Met Office has issued a yellow warning of snow and ice for much of Scotland, warning that frequent sleet, hail and snow showers may lead to some disruption to travel during Friday morning.